 Another important aspect of these “games,” if the comparison of music to Wittgenstein’s language-games can remain consistent, is that they would not exist without someone else to participate in the communication.
 That is, just as language’s overarching purpose is to communicate ideas from one individual to another, music likewise cannot be conceived of in complete isolation.
 When we make music, even when we make it in our bedrooms alone or in a cabin on a remote mountaintop, we always presuppose an audience, even if we’re not aware of it.
 Music is always made for someone else.
 This could be called the “private music argument”—the idea that music could not logically exist in a species with a single member.

 Imagine that somehow a single human being existed in complete isolation from the rest of the species.
 Perhaps his parents abandoned him in the wilderness, or he was the sole survivor of a species-eradicating disaster.
 Would this human make music?
-Could he even imagine the concept of music without cultural input to shape this concept?
+Could he even imagine the concept of music without sensory input to shape this concept?
 It seems he couldn’t, but maybe he would accidentally discover whistling, experiment with humming or clicking his tongue.
 Would it ever occur to him to use this sound in a systematic way so that it could represent something other than mere sound in itself?
 Still, part of us imagines that he would, and he probably would: studies have shown that fetuses pick up on sonic input from their mothers (one of many possible sources here), so newborns are already familiar with statistical patterns of their culture’s sound.
-Fine, let’s be even more hypothetical: his mother was a deaf-mute, and she was held in a confined prison cell during her pregnancy, and then the entire human race was obliterated leaving the newborn as the sole survivor.
+Fine, let’s be even more hypothetical: his mother was a deaf-mute, and she was held in a confined prison cell during her pregnancy, and then the entire human race was obliterated, leaving the newborn as the sole survivor.
 Would he make sounds for any purpose other than as primitive expressions of hunger, pain, distress — in short, merely physiological reactions?
 It seems implausible that this implausible human would display even as much communicative intent as a bird or a monkey.
-What if one day he picks up a hollowed-out stick and notices that a certain pitch resounds in it when the wind blows through it: would he start playing notes?
+What if one day he were to pick up a hollowed-out stick and notice that a certain pitch resounds in it when the wind blows through it: would he start playing notes?
 Would he discover melody?
 Maybe he would hear melodies in birdsong and start imitating them.
 The birds would hear his imitation and chirp back, and so forth — he might then create music, but it would be with the intention of communicating with birds.
 Cultural “games” need more than one player; no art or language is the equivalent of solitaire.

 …just because there’s no public interpretation doesn’t preclude a public way to engage with it.
 When you see the look on another audience member’s face after you’ve both heard indescribable sounds, and you return that look, you both want to say, “We’ve come so close to each other, yet we feel more alone than ever.”

 We arrive at another unimpressive truism: music is made and interpreted according to various cultural dialogues which we are either participating in and take as a given, or are foreign to and therefore at a loss to understand.
 “When I obey a rule, I do not choose.
 I obey the rule blindly.”
 (Philosophical Investigations, Section 219).
 I hesitate to make any normative claim about the benefits of exposing oneself to a diversity of cultural dialogues simply because I am not an ethicist and have no idea how to propose them.
 But all the same I think that the merits of not being aesthetically limited are so abundant in our discussions of the arts that we can assume them to be a safe bet.
-However, I will add that I am not simply advocating for a false sense of “diversity” that yuppies and other “privileged” folk enjoy when they simply pick and choose from a pre-approved list of status symbols.
+However, I will add that I am not simply advocating for a false sense of “diversity” that privileged urbanites enjoy when they simply pick and choose from a pre-approved list of status symbols.
 I can imagine a thoughtless hipster who, eager to show that he is not allied with “the oppressors,” i.e. not entrenched in white culture, reads on another white person’s blog that, to make a long story short, funk music is cool.
 They go out, buy a few Parliament and Chuck Brown records, and pat themselves on the back for being so cultured and progressive.

-Diversity isn’t non-white; it’s non-you, it’s stepping as far outside of yourself as possible and then coming back to find yourself thinking in new ways.
+Diversity isn’t non-white; it’s non-you.
+It’s stepping as far outside of yourself as possible and then coming back to find yourself thinking in new ways.
 It’s broadening your perspective with that of others, broadening your world to include more of its manifold possibilities.

 So there’s my argument for not being culturally myopic.
 I’d like to move on to the main discussion: subversive music, and from there, experimental music.

 Here I should add another clarification on the analogy with Wittgenstein’s language-games.
 To qualify this system of games as logically incomplete, he not only compares language to an expanding city, but also asks us to consider how we define a “game” — is it something you play on a board?
 Well, what about dodgeball?
 Something you play to win or lose?
-That excludes most make-believe games people play as children — hell, even the original Pokémon games for Gameboy didn’t have any final adversary beyond the game itself.
+That excludes most make-believe games people play as children — even the original Pokémon games for Gameboy didn’t have any final adversary beyond the game itself.
 What about never-have-I-ever, spin-the-bottle, two truths and a lie?
 By asking us to think of the variety of activities we call games, the philosopher’s aim was to refute his earlier idea that language had a reducible, unifying logical structure to it.

 If there’s anything that is common to all games it is that we’re supposed to enjoy them.
 Where does this general, motivating enjoyment come from?
 Why do we enjoy kicking a ball across a space, or playing a note, when we could be doing something more conducive to our survival instead?